-The Highclare School Governors’ Prize, is an annually-awarded means-tested bursary to cover up to 100% of school fees for a boy or girl upon entering the Senior School in Year 7.
+The Highclare School Governors’ Prize, is an annually-awarded means-tested bursary to cover up to 100% of school fees for a boy or girl upon entering the Senior School in U3 (Year 7).

 The HSGP, once awarded to an individual, will cover the fees for the duration of a pupil’s education in the Senior School and will be available for any boy or girl currently at any local primary school.

-Means tested to widen accessibility as much as possible, it will be awarded to a boy or girl with outstanding academic potential following an assessment day.
+Means tested to widen accessibility as much as possible, it will be awarded to a boy or girl with outstanding academic potential.